sriya0310/Python-basics/README.md

-# Python-basics
+# Python Basics
-my python practice and mini projects
+This is my first GitHub repository where I practice Python, learn AI, and explore Cloud Computing.